bio-raum/FooDMe2/README.md

 - ready-to-use reports
 - pre-configured experiments parameters for common aplications
 - automatic handling of reference databases
-- handles Illumina data, ONT support is in developement
 - requires only Nextflow and a container/environement manager to run
 - easy deployment on a variety of configuartions through containerization